JuliaGraphics/Luxor.jl/docs/src/index.md

 ### Regular polygons ("ngons")

-You can make regular polygons — from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons — with `ngon()` and `ngonv()`. `ngon()` makes the shapes: if you just want the raw points, use `ngonv`, which returns an array of points instead:
+You can make regular polygons — from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons — with `ngon()`.

 ![n-gons](examples/n-gon.png)